Louise Minchin: Personal life

 Louise married David Minchin on 6 June 1998 in Hampshire.
 The couple have two daughters.
 Minchin and her husband previously lived in South London but relocated to Chester, Cheshire, in 2012, following the move of BBC Breakfast to Salford.

 She is an amateur triathlete, and qualified as a member of the 2015 Great Britain Age-Group Triathlon Team (45–49 age group).
 She competed in the standard distance event (1500 m swim, a 40 km bike ride and a 10 km run) at the World Triathlon Championships in Chicago on 19 September 2015.
 She qualified for the team at the Dambuster Triathlon at Rutland Water on 15 June 2015.
 She went on to finish 71st out of 78 finishers at the ITU World Triathlon Championships.

-In 2019, Minchin talked about her experiences with menopause, describing her experience of suffering hot flushes on the BBC Breakfast set that led to the temperature in the studio being lowered.
+In August 2019, Minchin discussed her experiences with menopause, describing her experience of suffering hot flushes on the BBC Breakfast set that led to the temperature in the studio being lowered.

 A man who stalked both Minchin and one of her daughters pleaded guilty in October 2021 to sending intimidating messages via Instagram.
 The crimes occurred in July 2020 during the term of a suspended sentence for stalking Girls Aloud singer Nicola Roberts.
+The man had sent a series of messages to Minchin and her daughter threatening extreme violence.
+In December 2021, the 44-year-old man from Flintshire was sentenced at Mold Crown Court to two years and eight months in jail, with the judge stating that his victims were still suffering "deep distress".

 Charity

-She has also taken part in "Around the World in 80 days" for Children in Need.
+Minchin has also taken part in "Around the World in 80 days" for Children in Need.